hungptit/graph/README.md

 # graph

-This is a simple and high performance graph library written in modern C++ i.e C++11 and C++14. **graph** can be suitable for high performance applications that do not need to modify the graph and require very fast serialization/deserialization.
+This is a small and fast graph library written using C++11/14. **graph** is suitable for high performance applications that do not need to modify the graph and require very fast serialization/deserialization i.e [sbutils](https://github.com/hungptit/sbutils).

 ## Features ##